 - Remove front and top boiler casing panels.
 Loosen (do not remove) the four screws securing control panel to the side panels.
-Hinge the panel forward to access top and rear of control panel. - Remove the two screws and lift off the terminal block cover from top of control panel. - Remove the four screws from the rear of the control panel and remove the rear access cover. - Carefully push through and remove square pre-cut 'knockout' section in the control panel front. - Feed the wires through hole in control panel front and then up through rectangular opening in control panel top.
-Connect wires to terminals 19 & 20 on the control panel, using Figure 8-3 for guidance. - Carefully fit the timer into the square hole in the control panel. - 7.
-Using a flat-bladed screwdriver first push and then turn clockwise the plastic lugs at the top R.H. and the bottom L.H. corners of the timer, to secure the timer to the fascia. - Re-fit the rear access cover to the control panel and secure with the four screws previously removed. - Make the remaining required connections to the control panel, as detailed in this section. - 10.
-Secure the cable clamp. - Re-fit terminal block cover on control box and fasten with the two screws previously removed. - Close the hinged panel and tighten the four screws securing the control panel to the side panels. - 13.
+Hinge the panel forward to access top and rear of control panel. - Remove the two screws and lift off the terminal block cover from top of control panel. - Remove the four screws from the rear of the control panel and remove the rear access cover. - 4.
+Remove the Black wire links from terminals 19 & 20 on control panel. - Carefully push through and remove square pre-cut 'knockout' section in the control panel front. - 6.
+Feed the wires through hole in control panel front and then up through rectangular opening in control panel top.
+Connect wires to terminals 19 & 20 on the control panel. - 7.
+Carefully fit the timer into the square hole in the control panel. - 8.
+Using a flat-bladed screwdriver first push and then turn clockwise the plastic lugs at the top R.H. and the bottom L.H. corners of the timer, to secure the timer to the fascia. - Re-fit the rear access cover to the control panel and secure with the four screws previously removed. - 10.
+Make the remaining required connections to the control panel, as detailed in this section. - 11.
+Secure the cable clamp. - Re-fit terminal block cover on control box and fasten with the two screws previously removed. - Close the hinged panel and tighten the four screws securing the control panel to the side panels. - 14.
 Replace front and top casing panels. - Reconnect electrical supply and check the operation of the timer.
 Refer to Fitting and User Instructions supplied with the timer for setting.